winningproduct/learn-portal/models/5-plan/ipr-management.md

 templateKey: "model-post"
 indexingField: 6-Plan
 title: "4-IPR Management"
-subtitle: "Establish and protect your intellectual property"
+metaTitle: "Establish and protect your intellectual property"
 date: 2019-07-25T15:04:10.000Z
 featuredpost: true
 featuredimage: "/img/ip-rights.jpg"
-description: "Take actions to protect  intellectual property of your business and technical innovations.
-Take necessary actions such as patenting, copy-right clauses and establishing a non-disclosure agreement with relevant stakeholders.
-Validate compatibility of third-party licenses."
+metaDescription: "Take actions to protect  intellectual property of your business and technical innovations.
+Take necessary actions such as patenting, copy-rights and non-disclosure agreements and validating compatibility of third-party licenses."

 tags:
   - Plan